Seedy Farm

 c.
 Transplanting

-Bottle gourd seedlings in biodegradable pots
+Bottle gourd seedlings growing in biodegradable pots

 2. Soil Preparation, Planting Depth, and Climate Considerations